ratatatatcode/express-ejs/documentation/06_Services.md

   return snapshot.docs.map((doc) => ({ id: doc.id, ...doc.data() }));
 };
 ```

-Purpose: Retrieves all to-do items belonging to a given userId.
+Purpose: Retrieves all to-do items belonging to a given userId.<br>

-Returns: Array of to-do objects with id and other fields from Firestore.
+Returns: Array of to-do objects with id and other fields from Firestore.<br>

-Usage: Called on user dashboard or list display.
+Usage: Called on user dashboard or list display.<br>

 ###  Creates a new to-do item.